Sweden - Gender equality

 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-In its 2019 peer review, the OECD DAC commended Sweden’s leadership on gender equality and gender-focused development assistance.
 In 2014, Sweden became the first country in the world to adopt a feminist foreign policy, allowing it to use all its foreign policy tools (including development cooperation) to address gender equality globally.
-The policy focuses on six areas.
+The policy focuses on six areas: